 Our view of San Marino's creditworthiness is constrained by the country's lack of an independent monetary policy.
 The Central Bank of San Marino supervises the banking, financial, and insurance sectors, and, among other functions, manages the Treasury and State Tax Department services on behalf of the state.
 However, it does not have an independent monetary policy role.
 In 2012, the authorities signed a monetary agreement with the EU, enabling San Marino to use the euro as its official currency.
 Consequently, San Marino was allowed to issue its own euro coins in limited quantities and grant legal tender status to euro banknotes.
 In return, San Marino committed to adopting and implementing all appropriate measures for the application of relevant EU banking and financial legislation, including the prevention of money laundering, fraud, and counterfeiting.
-In this context, Moneyval, the EU's committee of experts on the evaluation of anti-money laundering measures and the financing of terrorism, in its 2024 follow-up report acknowledged San Marino's progress on policies to prevent money laundering and the financing of terrorism.
-Importantly, in 2020, the Central Bank of San Marino obtained a repo (sale-and-repurchase) line with the ECB worth €100 million, which has been repeatedly renewed and is scheduled to expire at the end of January 2025.
+In this context, Moneyval, the Council of Europe's committee of experts on the evaluation of anti-money laundering measures and the financing of terrorism, in its 2024 follow-up report acknowledged San Marino's progress on policies in these areas.
+Importantly, in 2020, the Central Bank of San Marino obtained a repo (sale-and-repurchase) line with the ECB worth €100 million, which has been repeatedly renewed.
 In light of improved liquidity in the banking system, the line has not been drawn down so far.

 The banking sector's resilience has gradually strengthened in recent years on the back of the establishment of the AMC, which helped the Sammarinese banks manage their sizable stock of nonperforming assets accumulated during past financial crises.
-As a result, the gross NPE ratio declined to 24.6% as of end-June 2024 (18.5% net of provisions), from 56.2% at end-2022 (63.1% in 2020).
-After the disposal of a large part of NPEs to the AMC, NPE coverage stood at about 31% at end-June 2024.
+As a result, the gross NPE ratio is now below 24.6% (18.5% net of provisions), compared with 56.2% at year-end 2022 (63.1% in 2020).
+After the disposal of a large part of NPEs to the AMC, NPE coverage stands above 30%.
 Despite the recent improvements, we still consider the asset quality of the Sammarinese banking sector to be weaker than that of peer countries, because the banking sector has the largest NPE ratio of all the European sovereigns we rate.